aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/introducing-aspose-words-for-sharepoint/_index.md

 Aspose.Words for SharePoint will help you distribute corporate knowledge by allowing developers to convert files held within SharePoint into the formats your users need them in.
 Aspose.Words for SharePoint is a unique solution that enables you to

-- Perform high-fidelity document conversion to multiple formats.
+- Perform high-fidelity document conversion to numerous formats.
 - Generate reports based on a Microsoft Word template document and an external data source.

 This is useful when:

 - your organization base a corporate document depository on Windows SharePoint Services or Microsoft Office SharePoint Server’s technologies.
-- you have to use multiple document formats in your internal work process or in interactions with customers and partners.
+- you have to use several document formats in your internal work process or in interactions with customers and partners.
 - you want to see an affordable and fast tool capable of converting documents right in your SharePoint’s document library with high fidelity but without the use of Microsoft Word automation.
 - you generate documents based on database data and would you like to do it from a SharePoint document library.